 While a lot of skiing vocabulary is international, there are a few differences between Europe, America, Australia/New Zeeland, Japan, and other skiing destinations.
 If any of the terms below are region-specific, I’ll point them out to you.

 Not just what you breathe but also a jump during which your skis leave the snow.
 “Getting air” is a massive thrill, and some skiers are always seeking bigger and more spectacular jumps.

 02Après ski (all regions, especially the EU and US)

 This term is one of the main reasons you need to get a handle on ski lingo!
 Après ski means after ski when it’s time to eat, drink, chat, chill, and party.
 This is when skiers get together to discuss the events of the day, putting all those skiing words to good use.

 A term that describes snow sliding down a mountainside.
-Avalanches can be very dangerous and are a particular hazard for off-piste skiers, who should always carry emergency locator beacons in case they are ever buried in an avalanche.
+Avalanches can be very dangerous and are a particular hazard for off-piste skiers, who should always carry emergency locator beacons and have undertaken specialist training in case they are ever buried in an avalanche.

 Avalanches are known as avys for short, and avy dogs are used in some places to locate people buried under snow and even dig them out.